emmajanedrews/base-template/_posts/2017-07-26-when-is-the-best-time-to-sell.md

 When it comes to selling your home, when is the best time to do it?
 Should you wait, or should you make your move?
 What time of year is best?

-When people ask these kind of questions, they’re already a step closer to the truth than they might think.
+When people ask this kind of question, they’re already a step closer to the truth than they might think.
 They already understand that **timing is the most important factor in selling.**

 Lately, the Denver metro area has been one of the biggest selling hotspots in the nation.
 With several instances of multiple offers, consistently rising home prices, and record sales, this definitely seems to be the case.